chistonejr/ECE381-jetson-setup-guide/Jetson_Docker_SSD_Setup_README.md

  Username: ece381-<Jetson#>
  Password: machinelearning<Jetson#>
 ```````````````````````````````````````````````````````````````````````````````````````````````````
+4. Plug in USB A - USB C (USB C to Jetson and USB A to Computer)
+> ⚠️ "USB A - USB C" wire **MUST** be connected before SSH or else an error will show
-4. From a separate computer, use SSH to connect to the Jetson:
+5. Use SSH to connect to the Jetson:

 ```````````````````````````````````````````````````````````````````````````````````````````````````
 ssh ece381-<Jetson #>@192.168.55.1